Irish Olympic marathon runner Jerry Kiernan dies aged 67

 Irish athletics and the wider sporting community has been deeply saddened by the death of Jerry Kiernan, the 1984 Olympian and two-time winner of the Dublin marathon, who also coached several Irish champions in more recent years.

-Kiernan was aged 67, and had been unwell in recent months.
-A native in Listowel in Kerry, he lived most of his adult life in Dublin, where he died on Wednesday night.
+Kiernan was aged 67 and had been unwell in recent months.
+A native of Listowel in Kerry, he lived most of his adult life in Dublin, where he died on Wednesday night.

-Among his many lasting achievements in athletics was his winning of the Dublin marathon, first in 1982, which the curly-haired Kiernan completed near solo in a cracking 2:13.45, which for years after stood as the course record, winning again 10 years later in 1992.
+Among his many lasting achievements in athletics was winning the Dublin marathon, first in 1982, which the curly-haired Kiernan completed near solo in a cracking 2:13.45 and which for years after stood as the course record, and winning again 10 years later in 1992.

 He also finished ninth in the 1984 Olympic marathon in Los Angeles, considered one of the best marathon fields ever assembled, the spotlight on that fine achievement naturally taken away by John Treacy’s silver medal-winning run.
 Kiernan ran his lifetime marathon best of 2:12.20 in early 1984.